Ranks | Training | Forts | Notable Characters

 Training:

-There are recruiting stations throughout the Empire where volunteers are handled and recruits are assigned to their duties anywhere within the region.
-Over six cycles, the Klockwork Soldiers are drilled in combat both weapon and hand-to-hand, undergo endurance training, and are educated in the extent of local and regional laws as well as over 70 years of Imperial history.
+There were once recruiting stations throughout the Empire where volunteers were handled and recruits assigned to their duties anywhere within the region.
+Over six cycles, the Klockwork Soldiers were drilled in combat, both weapon and hand-to-hand, underwent endurance training, and were educated in the extent of local and regional laws as well as over 70 years of Imperial history.

-Over time, throughout their training, Soldiers are given simple assignments within the Army to ease them into full duty (farming, carpentry, medicine, smithing, etc) and they only experience the threat of combat at the end.
-This regimen of education creates a force of Soldiers that can easily replace each other at a moment's notice and handle a variety of tasks other than combat if needed.
+Over time, throughout their training, Soldiers were given simple assignments within the Army to ease them into full duty (farming, carpentry, medicine, smithing, etc) and they only experienced the threat of combat at the end.
+This regimen of education created a force of Soldiers that could easily replace each other at a moment's notice and handle a variety of tasks other than combat if needed.

-Upon leaving training, Soldiers can volunteer for or are assigned to one of several fields of training.
+Upon leaving training, Soldiers could volunteer for or were assigned to one of several fields of training.
 These primary fields usually determine the fitness of a candidate for further placement.

 Some Placement Fields: